Student Learning Objectives:

 This makes for 10.7 hours of independent learning, in addition to 8 hours of direct in-class instruction, for a total of 18.7 hours per week during the six-week summer session.

-Our program strives to promote fairness and repect for all members of the GW community.
+Our program strives to promote fairness and respect for all members of the GW community.
+We are committed to diversity, equity, and inclusion as laid out in this statement by the department of RGSLL.

 For any questions or suggestions regarding this aspect of the French language program, please feel free to contact the Director of the French Language Program M. Marshall at any time.